The Colony, Texas

 The Colony is a city in Denton County, Texas, United States, and a suburb of Dallas.
 The population was 44,534 at the 2020 census.

 History

-The Colony derives its name from the original Peters Colony.
-The Peters Colony headquarters was located within the current boundaries of The Colony in the historical community of Stewartsville and the site of the Hedgcoxe War.
+The Colony's name comes from the Peters Colony, whose headquarters was located within the modern boundaries of The Colony in the historical community of Stewartsville and the site of the Hedgcoxe War.
 The Colony is also the site of Bridges Settlement (established during the years of the Republic of Texas and the oldest community in Denton County), Stewarts Creek, Rector, Stoverville and Camey, also known as Camey Spur.

-One of the oldest portions of The Colony is Bridges Cemetery, established in 1857 on land owned by the Bridges family, is found on Morningstar Drive.
-The cemetery gates stand closed to the public except during certain dates when it is open to visitors by the local history committee.
+One of the oldest portions of The Colony is Bridges Cemetery, established in 1857 on land owned by the Bridges family.
+The cemetery gates are closed to the public except on certain dates.